← All Posts

 // TL;DR

-Most traders who fail their first payout request at Topstep don't fail because they didn't make money.
+Most traders who stall out at Topstep — whether on the Combine or their first payout — don't fail because they didn't make money.
 They fail because they made too much on one day.

 The Topstep consistency rule is one of the most misunderstood mechanics in prop trading.
-Some traders panic-Google it the day before their first payout.
-Others assume it applies during the Combine and trade timidly when they don't need to.
-Both groups end up making worse decisions than the trader who simply understands the rule and plans around it from day one.
+Some traders think it only matters at payout time and blow their Combine on one oversized day.
+Others assume it's a vague "trade nicely" guideline instead of the hard 50% math it actually is.
+Both groups make worse decisions than the trader who simply understands the rule and plans around it from day one.

-This guide answers the question directly, explains what the rule actually means in dollars and cents, walks through the math with examples, and shows you how to structure your trading so you never bump up against it.
-If you've already passed the Topstep Combine and you're in the Funded Account stage, this is the rule you need to internalize before your first payout.
+This guide answers the question directly, explains what the rule means in dollars and cents at each stage, walks through the math with examples, and shows you how to structure your trading so you never bump up against it.
+Whether you're still grinding the Topstep Combine or choosing a payout path on the Express Funded Account, this is the rule that decides how fast you get paid.

 What Is the Topstep Consistency Rule?